 Commissioner of Agriculture W. A. Graham says that from every section of the state comes report of crop developments that are well-nigh ideal.
-Reports as to the wheat crop are of the most promising sort, this crop to be practically made within the next two weeks and with little possibility of any material set-back.
+Reports as to the wheat crop are of of any material set-back.
 The oats crop has developed wonderfully and will be one of the finest in the history of the state.
-Cotton and corn, he says. have developed fine stands and are lic to which she had been appointed growing beautifully, although the somewhat unseasonable cold the past few days has retarded the growth of the cotton somewhat.
+Cotton and corn, he says, growing beautifully, although the somewhat unseasonable cold the past few days has retarded the growth of the cotton somewhat.

 Altogether, the Commissioner believes that there were never such auspicious crop conditions in North Carolina as at this time.
-The farmers are, he says, following out more closely than ever the improved methods of cultivation and adopting the most approved methods of farm management with an increased unaimity that is most gratifying.
-The fruit crop, the Commissioner says, gives promise of a yield that will be superior in many sections to the fine crop of last season Indeed. the reports as to the fruit conditions. apples, peaches, pears and all the small fruits, are pointing to very large yields of finely developed fruit, thanks to the increasing practice of the growers of properly spraying and otherwise caring for the fruit in all the stages of its development.
+The farmers of trust theory.
+But against this Chief are, he says, following out more close- Justice Walter Clark vigorously dis ly than ever the improved methods sents, asking what section of the conof cultivation and adopting the most stitution is violated by the act. approved methods of farm management with an increased unaimity that is most gratifying.

+The fruit crop, the Commissioner says, gives promise of a yield that will be superior in many sections to the fine crop of last season Indeed. the reports as to the fruit conditions, apples, peaches, pears and all the small fruits, are pointing to very large yields of finely developed fruit, thanks to the increasing practice of the growers of properly spraying and otherwise caring for the fruit in all the stages of its development.